Entries beginning with "A"

 APPERSON FAMILY; see BLACK, KENT, AND APPERSON FAMILIES, PAPERS OF, 1779-1984 (Bulk 1821-1948).
 7 l.f.
 John Samuel Apperson (1837-1908) served as a hospital steward under Dr. Harvey Black in the 4th Virginia Regiment and the field hospital of the Second Corps, Army of Northern Virginia, during the Civil War, and later became a doctor.
 Papers include Apperson's correspondence (ca. 1850-1900) and Civil War diaries (1861-65, 6 diaries); a medallion (1893) commemorating the 400th anniversary of Christopher Columbus's discovery of America owned by John S. Apperson; the correspondence and genealogical notes (ca. 1920-85) of Mr. and Mrs. Alex Apperson; and a notebook containing a Blacksburg history (1944) by Mary Apperson.
 Also includes scrapbooks (1933-50) of clippings, correspondence, and telegrams with information about the political career of Harvey Black Apperson (1890-1948), who was a State Senator and Attorney General of Virginia.
 Includes leases and reports from the Blacksburg Mining and Manufacturing Company of Montgomery County, Virginia, of which Alex Apperson was a stockholder.
 Genealogical notes and sources compiled by Alex and Miriam Apperson include information on the Amiss, Crockett, Dudley, Mastin, Porter, Tynes, and Woodbridge families.
 The Appersons were connected by marriage to the Black and Kent families.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms74-003.

 ARMISTEAD, MARY FRANCES.
 MEMOIR, n.d.
 0.1 cu. ft.
 Resident of Surry County and Richmond, Virginia during Civil War.
 Three-page photocopied typescript of Armistead's reminiscences, focusing on the several jobs she held during the war.
 Civil War Small Manuscripts Collection.
 Ms2003-014.